HMarzban/extension-hyperlink/packages/extension-hyperlink/README.md

   },
 })
 ````
 > Note: The `previewHyperlink` and `setHyperlink` dialogs are prebuilt dialog boxes.
 You can use them or create your own dialog boxes.
-To learn how to create your own dialog boxes, please check the[source code](https://github.com/HMarzban/extension-hyperlink/tree/main/packages/extension-hyperlink/src/dialogBoxs)
+To learn how to create your own dialog boxes, please check the [source code](https://github.com/HMarzban/extension-hyperlink/tree/main/packages/extension-hyperlink/src/dialogBoxs)

 ### Removing and overriding existing html attributes